lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/microk8s.md

 ---
 layout: page
-title: Installing Kubernetes with Microk8s
+title: Installing Microk8s
 ---

 *This information applies to version 2.0-alpha3 of the LOCKSS system.*

 ## Overview

-[Microk8s](https://microk8s.io/) is a lightweight Kubernetes environment. ([Kubernetes](https://kubernetes.io/) is a system for managing and deploying containerized applications.)
+[Microk8s](https://microk8s.io/) is a lightweight Kubernetes environment. ([Kubernetes](https://kubernetes.io/) is a system for managing and deploying containerized applications like the LOCKSS system.)
 This page will walk you through the initial installation of Microk8s.

 The LOCKSS system requires **MicroK8s 1.18**.